teltorob/untitled-smile-project/README.md

 # untitled-smile-project

-Micheal Scott's favourite website (100% true)
+Michael Scott's favourite website (100% true)

 A project on a site where you can get compliments if you feel lonely.
 Or make someone else's day better by writing something good for them :)